4. Guidelines for sentence and prompt collection

 What you need to know to collect and prepare high-quality text prompts:

-where to find the right kind of sentences for your language and
+where to find the right kind of sentences for your language and domain

 how to handle licensing issues if you use existing content